 - The classes are fun and rewarding giving a quick sense of accomplishment.

-- Classes and events have great sense of community and with a focus on being friendly and welcoming.
+- Classes and events have great sense of community with a focus on being friendly and welcoming.

 - Modern Jive dance competitions are some of the most enjoyable and rewarding dance competitions of any dance style.
 The main point is the focus on overall enjoyment and participation rather than just trying to win.